-The Medical Clinic with a focus on infectiology and pneumology of the Charité - Universitätsmedizin Berlin offers patients a presentation at the Charité Mitte campus (CCM) and the Benjamin Franklin campus (CBF) in a specialized outpatient clinic for pulmonary hypertension (pulmonary hypertension), in which all the specialists necessary for clarification and therapy cooperate under one roof.
+The Department of Infectious Diseases and Respiratory Medicine of Charité - Universitätsmedizin Berlin offers patients a presentation at the Charité Mitte campus (CCM) and the Benjamin Franklin campus (CBF) in a specialized outpatient clinic for pulmonary hypertension (pulmonary hypertension), in which all the specialists necessary for clarification and therapy cooperate under one roof.

 You are here:

 The Pulmonary Hypertension Outpatient Clinic specializes in patients with pulmonary hypertension.

 Patients who suffer from breathlessness during exertion/exertion, which could not be clarified in the basic diagnosis, as well as patients with signs of exertion of the right heart should also be diagnosed with possible pulmonary hypertension.

 What is pulmonary hypertension?

 PH is a disease of the blood vessels of the lungs and the right heart cavity in which normal blood flow through the pulmonary arteries is disturbed.

 The restricted blood flow through the lungs leads to an increase in pressure in the pulmonary arteries (pulmonary hypertension), to blood back-up in front of the right heart and thus to abnormal loading of the right heart cavities.

 Another consequence is the undersupply of the body with oxygen-rich blood.